Instructions for Authors

 Evidence Summaries follow a structured format and are written by a team of writers under the direction of the Associate Editor for this section.
 If you are interested in writing evidence summaries or would like to suggest a research article to be reviewed, please contact the Associate Editors (Evidence Summaries).
 Author guidelines for Evidence Summaries are made available by request.

-- Classics articles should include commentary.
-The reviewer should begin the commentary by providing the context at the time of the publication.
-This section should describe existing professional practices and any previous research inquiries related to the subject of the classics.
+- Authors should review the work’s significance and may provide a fresh take on or reconsideration of the work.
+Authors should describe the context at the time of the publication, as well as existing professional practices and any previous research inquiries related to the subject.
 Articles should be written in a formal/academic style and attempt to answer the following core questions:

 - How did this work influence subsequent applied research?